bartelsjoshuac/Corduroy/GCS.md

 5. Return to your work.

 NOTES:
-- You will need to setup billing for the project after leaving the GCS console API, even with a free tier or you will have issues reconnecting.
-GCS now removes SSH access if billing is not configured.
 - Your public and private IPs can change under a basic GCS plan, check that and make note of them and update accordingly.
 For this reason, some security features were disabled in Django to avoid constant updates.
+You would also need to update the URL you use to access the web interface remotely.
+Likely there is free Google DNS that can eliminate this issue, but it would be better to just get a static public IP in a production enviroment.

 ### *** Live GCS Demo instance ***
  - As of project submission on 12/08/24 a running instance is available on GCS at http://35.202.122.99:8000.
 This will remaining running through course completion, and can be restart at request if it is not available (out of education credits so it costs real money).
  - Use the same usernames, passwords a testing a local instance.
-This site has the same test data but may have additional test data from verification.
+This site has the same test data but may have additional test data from verification I did after deployment.
+It is the Project 2 Release (tag).